This information applies to England and Wales.

 You are not eligible for Severe Disability Premium if you receive Universal Credit.

 Changing who you live may mean you have to start claiming Universal Credit and stop receiving Severe Disability Premium.
-You would usually be worse off claiming Universal Credit.
+You may be worse off claiming Universal Credit.

 If you want to start living with someone, check that they meet the eligibility criteria for who you can live with.